Babbling About Doom

 The original voice castings from the previous Batman and Superman animated series and Justice League cartoons have reunited to do this movie.
 For that alone, this dvd is worth buying.
 The animation and designs are something new for each character, but closely resemble those in the current “Young Justice” animated series.
 With all factors involved, I give this a 9 out of 10.
 I will read the print version when I get my hands on a copy just to be able to do a better comparison.
 Until then, I suggest you go grab your copy and tell me what you think…

 This entry was posted on February 29, 2012 by scryptpublishing.
-It was filed under Pick Of The Week and was tagged with Bane, Batman, Cheetah, Cyborg, DC Animated movies, dc comics, Flash, Green Lantern, JLA Tower Of Babble, Justice League Doom, Kryptonite, Ma'alefa'ak, Martian Manhunter, Metallo, Mirror Master, Royal Flush Gang, sCrypt Comics, Superman, Vandal Savage, Wonder Woman.
+It was filed under Reviews and was tagged with Bane, Batman, Cheetah, Cyborg, DC Animated movies, dc comics, Flash, Green Lantern, JLA Tower Of Babble, Justice League Doom, Kryptonite, Ma'alefa'ak, Martian Manhunter, Metallo, Mirror Master, Royal Flush Gang, sCrypt Comics, Superman, Vandal Savage, Wonder Woman.